MikeHardIce/SimpleTrainer-Clj/README.md

 # simple-trainer

-Little console application to guess random numbers or to memorize words.
-This is to get familiar with Clojure.
+Console (now gui using seesaw) application to guess random numbers or to memorize words and perhaps other stuff.